ReneBoedker/MakeAndDoPolydivisible/README.md

 # MakeAndDoPolydivisible
-Polydivisible numbers as mentioned in Matt Parker's "Things to Make and Do in the Fourth Dimension"
+Computing polydivisible numbers using all non-zero digits once for different base numbers, as mentioned in Matt Parker's "Things to Make and Do in the Fourth Dimension".